AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/legacy.md

 ---
-title: Legacy
+title: AEM Guides Documentation (Legacy)
-description: Legacy description
+description: Know about the AEM Guides legacy documentation.
 exl-id: 25cd90ed-ae73-4185-90f5-6ace9d76a796
 ---

-# Legacy overview
+# AEM Guides Documentation (Legacy)

-This user guide is designed for users of the old user interface of Experience Manager Guides.
-If you are using the new interface, please refer to the updated user guide for the new user experience, available [here](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/user-guide/about-aem-guide/intro).
+Starting with the 2502 release, Experience Manager Guides features a new UI and an updated User Guide to enhance usability and streamline workflows.
+If you're using the latest version, refer to the [New User Guide](../product-guide/overview.md) for the most up-to-date information.

-For a seamless transition, ensure you are using the guide that matches your current interface.
+If you are using a previous version of Experience Manager Guides, the legacy documentation remains available to support your ongoing needs.
+You can continue to access the [Old User Guide](overview.md) for detailed information on previous UI workflows and features.